yk-liu/yk-liu.github.io/_posts/2019-05-01-Introduction-to-QC-and-TQC-Side-Notes-on-Simulations/2019-05-01-Introduction-to-QC-and-TQC-Side-Notes-on-Simulations.md

 ---

-**Smarty**: If this is true, this could mean [quantum supremacy](https://en.wikipedia.org/wiki/Quantum_supremacy)!
+**<a>Sassy</a>**: If this is true, this could mean [quantum supremacy](https://en.wikipedia.org/wiki/Quantum_supremacy)!
 All you need then, is a specially tailored computer that runs *ab-initio*  calculations really fast, and you run the calculations on that "simulation", and you will have a classical computer  You can factorize any prime number, as large as you want!
 RSA encryption will be rendered obsolete!

 There is even a code on GitHub called [QTop](https://github.com/jacobmarks/QTop).
 The claim of the program is that: